In 2022, tuition for full-time students at Linfield University was $46,700 a year.

 Tuition increased 3% in 2022–from $45,340 the prior year.
 On average, college tuition rises about 3% year.

 If these numbers sound impossible, remember, the displayed price of tuition doesn't give you enough information to determine the actual cost of attending any given college.
 Many students find the actual cost of college is way less than the sticker price after grants, scholarships, and tuition discounts are awarded.
 Additionally, student loans can make thecost of college more manageable until you've finishing school and found a job.

-Linfield University is a private, religious institution, so it has the same tuition for residents of Oregon as it does for residents from other states.
+Linfield University is a private, religious institution, which means it has the same tuition for students from Oregon as it does for students who live in other states.

 LC has the same tuition for international students as for those from out of state.